 We developed a transaction-based binary protocol that is used by all three communication interfaces.
-As the implementation of the protocol would be an inconvenience for the user, we also developed software libraries in languages C and Python that implement it and provide high level access to the hardware module.
-It has been tested and verified that the Python library can be used from MATLAB scripts, should the user need MATLAB, e.g., for data processing or visualization.
-To make the devices easy to reconfigure for the user, the configuration options- such as, which features to enable and what pins to use for them-are represented by entries in INI configuration files.
-The user can access these files through a virtual mass storage with an emulated FAT16 file system presented to the host PC on the USB port.
-Because the file system emulation relies on a certain pattern of behavior from the host, it may not work well in all cases.
-This is mitigated by providing a programmatic access to the configuration files also through the communication interface.
+Software libraries implementing this protocol have been developed in programming languages C and Python.
+It has been tested and verified that the Python library may be integrated into MATLAB scripts, should the user need MATLAB, e.g., for data processing or visualization.

+To make the devices easy to reconfigure, the configuration options-such as, which features to enable and what pins to use for them-are presented by entries in INI configuration files.
+The user can edit these files in a virtual USB mass storage device with an emulated FAT16 file system.
+Because the emulation relies on a certain pattern of behavior from the host, it may not work reliably in all cases.
+This is mitigated by making the files accessible also through the communication interface.

-17.2 Results and Possible Applications
+18.2 Results and Possible Applications